 And the best way to get there would be with your own scooter.
 Note that once you get out of General Luna, the roads are basically empty so it is quite simple to ride 1 hour up to Pacifico.

 If you’re not riding a scooter another option is by habal-habal, tricycle or jeepney.

 You can find habal-habal (which is a motorcycle taxi) and tricycles in General Luna and should cost around 600 Pesos ($12.48).
 However, the drivers don’t really want to head so far out of town so you will probably be offered a higher price or declined completely.

-Tip: At the end of this blog post I have included a list of the best tourist spots en route from General Luna to Pacifico.
+Tip: Next is a list of the best tourist spots on the way from General Luna to Pacifico Beach.

 All the way along your journey to North Siargao there are some of the island’s most popular tourist spots.

 If you wake up early enough, you can make a full adventure day out of your trip.
 And the way in which these tourist spots are located all make sense.
 You will see why in this summary of potential places to visit on your trip.

 This is an incredible viewpoint around 25 minutes out of General Luna town.
 The view looks over a never-ending coconut plantation, mountains and jungle.
 From here you get a perspective of why some people call Siargao the land of coconuts.
 Get here early for those dreamy warm colors in your photographs.
 Around 10 minutes would be enough here.